zzhangjii/learning-library/oci-library/OOW-2018/Terraform/Terraform_HOL.md

 **Note: Copy the output of the step 5 and 6 and save to your notepad**

-## Practice 7:  Upload the Public Key to api.user
+## Practice 7:  Upload the Public Key to api user

 You can upload the PEM public key in the Console, located at [https://console.us-ashburn-1.oraclecloud.com](https://console.us-phoenix-1.oraclecloud.com/).